 This is part 3 of a 3 part series in reputation management across social media.
-Part 1 was about building your reputation by fully utilizing your profile on LinkedIn.
-Part 2 was about blogging and commenting on blogs.
-And this is post is about the benefits of being on Twitter.
+This is post is about the benefits of being on Twitter.

 I recently gave a presentation on how to use multiple social media tools to build and manage an online reputation and only lightly covered Twitter.
 I watched eyes roll and heads shake as I began referencing Twitter.
 It is a highly misunderstood tool.
 My words of caution are “Don’t knock it until you’ve tried it” and “Twitter is only stupid if you aren’t following smart people”.
 Let’s enter into this with an open mind.